sashmit/personalsite/content/notes/math/probablity.md

 1. actual sequence of outcomes of coin tosses (or samples from other distribution)
 2. structure of the model. have to program in what happens when if heads shows vs tails shows. for example, in random walk, "go up" if heads, "go down" if tails shows.

 In general, #1, will usually remain the same as in the simple random walk, even in most complicated models.
 All you need is a sequence of random numbers.
-If can get a source of indepedently seequenced uniform distriobuted numbers between 0 and 1, you can simulate trajectories of all important stochastic processes.
+If can get a source of independently sequenced uniform distributed numbers between 0 and 1, you can simulate trajectories of all important stochastic processes.

 ### Random number generation

-Want the Random Number Generator (RNG) to be as unpreditable as possible, despite getting generated from a deterministic computer.
+Want the Random Number Generator (RNG) to be as unpredictable as possible, despite getting generated from a deterministic computer.

-Want to cover interval [0, 1] evenly (be uniformally distributed over that interval).
-Over a long run, the number of random numbers in each subinterval $$[a,b]$$ should b e proportional to length $$b-a$$.
+Want to cover interval [0, 1] evenly (be uniformly distributed over that interval).
+Over the long run, the number of random numbers in each subinterval $$[a,b]$$ should b e proportional to length $$b-a$$.

 Want each pair of produced numbers cover the square [0, 1] x [0, 1] uniformly - that is, over a long run, the proportion of pairs falling in a patch A of the square [0, 1] x [0, 1] will be proportional to area.
 Want to continue with such requirements, and ask it for each triple, quadruples, etc..
 The highest dimension $$n$$ that produces uniformly distributed numbers in $$[0,1]^n$$ is called the order of the RNG.
-The Messene Twister has a order of 623.
+The Messene Twister has an order of 623.

 After a while, the RNGs will start to repeat (because of the finiteness of a computer's memory ).
 This is called the period of the RNG.
-Usually RNGs use a hidden called a random seed and is used as an input to the RNG next time it's called.
+Usually, RNGs use a hidden called a random seed and is used as an input to the RNG next time it's called.

 ### Simulation of Random Variables

-If you want to simulate random variables with distributions different from uniform on [0, 1], you use transformation of the output of the RNG.
+If you want to simulate random variables with distributions different from uniform on [0, 1], you use the transformation of the output of the RNG.

 Typically use a real (deterministic) function $$f:[0,1] \rightarrow \mathbb{R}$$.

 Some fairly popular procedures:

-Discrete Random Numbers - if $$X$$ has discrete  distribution given by:
+#### Discrete Random Numbers

+If $$X$$ has discrete  distribution given by:
 $$
 X \sim\left(\begin{array}{cccc}
 {x_{1}} & {x_{2}} & {\dots} & {x_{n}} \\